odea-project/qAlgorithms/report/report.md

 to some extent.
 Many show trends or are composed of two (probable) bins which are connected by a thin line of noise data.
-While an indicator for bad bins, this condition also applies to bins that display no obviously unusual or undesireable behaviour.
+While an indicator for bad bins, this condition also applies to bins that display no obviously unusual or undesirable behavior.

 **5) Points Outside the 3-&sigma; Interval**

-The vast majority of bins for this condition was fulfilled, did not have overlap with the other tests.
-Bins for which only points outside the 3-Sigma interval were detected account for 47% of all bins that were selected due to a positive test and are 83% of all points in selected bins.
+The vast majority of bins for this condition were fulfilled and did not overlap with the other tests.
+Bins for which only points outside the 3-Sigma intervals were detected to account for 47% of all bins that were selected due to a positive test and 83% of all points in selected bins.
 The average bin length if this condition applies is 403.
 It is a reasonable assumption that this condition does not imply sub-ideal binning, since for large bins the likelihood of at least one outlier is increased.